angrykoala/compositer/README.md

     * ParentClass is the class that will have the child attached to.
     * components is an object with keys being the name to use for the instance and value the child class.
 Same child class can be used multiple times.
     * extraParams allow you to add params to the child classes constructors.
-    * Returns a new class that will instance the child classes
+    * Returns a new class that will instance the child classes.
+The class will be named the same as the ParentClass with "Composite" at the end.

 ## Development Instructions